Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 I encourage, I tell people this is the answer, whoever the candidate is.

-What happens if the candidate over whom I have no control goes out there and does or says something stupid or loses big, what does that what what you realize the danger I'm at when I don't have control over what they're gonna say, when I don't have any power over the ability of whoever it is I choose to run a campaign that I would run.
+What does that what you realize the danger I mean when I don't have control over what they're going to say, when I don't have any power over the ability of whoever it is I choose to run a campaign that I would run, what makes sense about that?

-Why do you want me to short circuit the election process?
+Why do you want me to short-circuit the election process?

-It's up to these people to stand out, get noticed and get elected I I I understand that, sir.
+It's up to these people to stand out, get noticed, and get elected.

-And once again that's why the burden of responsibility is on you, not me.
+And once again, that's why the burden of responsibility is on you, not me.

-But I know that in the past a couple people swore an oath and they pledged their lives, their fortunes, and their sacred honor for this country.
+But I know that in the past, a couple people swore an oath and they pledged their lives, their fortunes, and their sacred honor for this country.

 Right.